zikula/core/docs/Setup/UpgradeFrom3to3.x.x.md

     - Copy your previous installation's `/config/services_custom.yaml` to `/config/services_custom.yaml` in your new installation.
         - When the upgrade to 3.1.0 is complete, the file will be deleted because the values are moved to config files.
     - Copy your custom theme to the `src/extensions` directory.
-        - After upgrade, the site will default to the ZikulaBootstrapTheme until you complete testing of your custom theme.
+        - After upgrade, the site will default to the ZikulaDefaultTheme until you complete testing of your custom theme.
     - Copy extensions to the `src/extensions` directory.
         - **DO NOT copy the old Profile and Legal module** as new versions of these are provided.
     - Copy your backup contents of `/public/uploads` into `/public/uploads`